EndeavourOS-Community-Editions/sway/README.md

 ***
 The place where we test and add any new features before pushing to the main repository!
 Naturally it will mean things will be buggy so use at risk!

+## What is different or to be different?
+- Switch completely to Font Awesome 5 Free to solve the icon sizing problem you face with Nerd
+- Find a way to make the tray not look weird when it's empty
+- Anything else anyone would like and makes sense!

 ## To Install manually

     git clone https://github.com/EndeavourOS-Community-Editions/sway.git